• 12 min read

 But there is a limit to link building.
 You can’t just populate your content with excessive external links that are only vaguely related to what you’re talking about.
 Oversaturating content with links in this way, hoping to boost SEO rankings, won’t help boost your rankings or appeal to viewers — and can actually hurt your rankings.

-Something to avoid are black hat SEO tactics.
+Avoid black hat SEO tactics.
 Black hat SEO involves techniques that violate search engine guidelines, a purposeful attempt at manipulating search engine algorithms to increase rankings.
 Violating clear rules set by Google and Bing can lead to penalization, resulting in decreased ranking and organic traffic.

 If you would be embarrassed to explain your SEO strategy to Google, Microsoft, customers, or a competitor, your strategy is probably black hat and you should drop it.
 While meant to drive organic traffic, black hat SEO actually decreases rankings and long-term results.
 Do yourself and the Internet a favor and skip them altogether.